Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

+Our attention in the current work is devoted to RL rather than causal inference, and we point the readers to the seminal works of Neyman and Rubin~\cite{neyman1923application,rubin1974estimating} for the potential outcomes framework, and to Pearl~\cite{Pearl09a} for the causal graphical model perspective.
+For a comprehensive treatment of both, we refer to~\citep{hernan_causal_2023}.
+Furthermore, recent attempts in the ML community have worked toward a unified framework called causal RL, which embeds the causal graphical approach within sample efficient RL algorithms~\citep{zhang_designing_2020}.
+For simplicity of exposition, in this work, we assume that the main assumptions of causal inference (see e.g.,~\cite{chakraborty_dynamic_2014}) hold, and that the conditional distributions of the observed data are the same as the conditional distributions of the potential outcomes, given the assigned treatment.
+It follows that RL can operate in a simplified causal inference problem (in which actions are unconfounded), and that optimal AIs may be obtained using the observed data.

-\subsection{Formalization of the general RL Problem}
+\subsection{Formalization of the general RL problem}

-In RL, at each stage or time step $t$ (here we assume a discrete time space, with $t \in \mathbb{N}= \{0, 1,\dots, \}$), an agent faces a decision-making problem in an unknown environment.
+Consider a discrete time space indexed by $t \in \mathbb{N}= \{0, 1,\dots, \}$.
+In RL, at each decision time point or simply time $t$, an agent faces a decision-making problem in an unknown environment.
 After receiving some representation of the environment's \textit{state} or \textit{context}, say $X_t \in \mathcal{X}_t$, it selects an \textit{action}, denoted by $A_t$, from a set of admissible actions $\mathcal{A}_t$.
-As a result, one time step later, the environment responds to the agent's action by making a transition into a new state $X_{t+1} \in \mathcal{X}_{t+1}$ and (typically) providing a \textit{reward} $Y_{t+1} \in \mathcal{Y}_{t+1} \subset \mathbb{R}$.
-By repeating this process over time $t \in \mathbb{N}$, the result is a single \textit{trajectory} $i$, $i = 1,\dots, N$, of states visited, actions pursued, and rewards received.
-In a medical context, this trajectory can be viewed as the collection of information (e.g., covariates, treatments, and responses to treatments) of a single patient $i$ over the course of a disease.
-Note that in some settings there may be only one terminal reward \citep[or a final outcome, e.g., overall survival or school performance at the end of the study,][]{pelham2002effects}; in this case, rewards at all previous stages are taken to be $0$.
-In other settings (e.g., multi-armed bandits, as we will see later in Section \ref{sec:MAB}), the state is not considered, leading thus to a trajectory of actions and rewards only.
+As a result, one step later, the environment responds to the agent's action by making a transition into a new state $X_{t+1} \in \mathcal{X}_{t+1}$ and (typically) providing a numerical \textit{reward} $Y_{t+1} \in \mathcal{Y}_{t+1} \subset \mathbb{R}$.
+By repeating this process over time, the result is a trajectory of states visited, actions pursued, and rewards received.
+In a medical context, this trajectory can be viewed as the individual \textit{history} (of covariates, treatments, and responses to treatments) of a patient over time.
+Note that in some settings there may be only one terminal reward (or a final outcome, e.g., overall survival or school performance at the end of the study~\citep{pelham_effects_2002}); in this case, rewards at all previous time points are taken to be $0$.
+In other settings (e.g., multi-armed bandits; Section \ref{sec:MAB}), states may be ignored, thus leading to a trajectory of actions and rewards only.